 Melania Trump Denies Talking Stormy Daniels Scandal With Rudy Giuliani

-Melania Trump’s spokeswoman is slamming Rudy Giuliani’s claim that he and the first lady had a conversation about Donald Trump’s alleged affair with Stormy Daniels!
+Melania Trump’s spokeswoman is slamming Rudy Giuliani’s claim that Melania told him ‘she believes’ Trump didn’t have an affair with Stormy Daniels!
 Find out why here!

-What in the world is going on?!
-President Donald Trump’s lawyer Rudy Giuliani told the audience at the “Globes” Capital Market conference in Tel Aviv that Melania Trump, “believes her husband, and she knows it’s untrue,” in regards to his alleged cheating scandal with Stormy Daniels, according to CNN.
-However, Melania’s team is denying Rudy’s claims and even went as far as saying a conversation over the matter never happened!
-“I don’t believe Mrs. Trump has ever discussed her thoughts on anything with Mr. Giuliani,” Melania’s spokeswoman Stephanie Grishman said during an interview with The New York Times.
-Yikes!
+It certainly appears that First Lady Melania Trump is not happy with her husband’s TV lawyer, Rudy Giuliani running off his mouth about her opinions on the Stormy Daniels scandal.
+Rudy told the audience at the “Globes” Capital Market conference in Tel Aviv that Melania Trump, “believes her husband, and she knows it’s untrue,” in regards to his alleged cheating according to CNN.
+However, Melania’s spokeswoman is denying Rudy’s claims and even went as far as saying that a conversation over the matter never happened.
+“I don’t believe Mrs. Trump has ever discussed her thoughts on anything with Mr. Giuliani,” Melania’s rep Stephanie Grishman said during an interview with The New York Times.

 But, that’s not all Rudy had to say at the conference.
+He also took time to insult porn star and director Stormy.
 “I respect women– beautiful women and women with value– but a woman who sells her body for sexual exploitation I don’t respect.
 Tell me what damage she suffered.
-Someone who sells his or her body for money has no good name,” Rudy said attacking Stormy.
-This is certainly not the kind of talk we’d expect to come from a political conference, but it’s clear Melania wants no parts!
-And TBH, we don’t blame her.
-The first lady already has enough on her plate, you know, with her 25 day absence and all.
+Someone who sells his or her body for money has no good name,” Rudy slammed Stormy.
+This is certainly not the kind of talk the audience expected at political conference, and it’s clear Melania wanted no parts of it either.
+To be honest, we don’t blame her.
+Why would The First Lady want to be associated with one of her husband’s alleged mistresses, especially when she just had surgery for a “benign kidney condition,” and had been out of public view for 25 days.

 Yikes.
 I asked @FLOTUS spokeswoman @StephGrisham45 about Giuliani saying that she believes her husband re Stormy Daniels.
 Response: “I don't believe Mrs. Trump has ever discussed her thoughts on anything with Mr. Giuliani.”